 A variable rate mortgage is a mortgage where interest rates will usually move up and down.
 There are two types of variable rate mortgages: trackers, discounts and SVRs.

-Discount rate mortgage – A discount rate mortgage offer a discount off a lenders standard variable rate.
+Discount rate mortgages offer a discount off a lenders standard variable rate.
 Most of the discounts on offer tend to last around two or three years but there are lenders offering longer options.

 Should I go for a capped deal?